precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 **Build boost from source**
 1. [Download](http://www.boost.org/users/download/) and extract Boost into any directory.
 Switch to that directory.
 2. Prepare the installation, selecting only the libraries that need to be built (this does not affect the header-only libraries).
-   Select a prefix to install boost to.
+   Select a prefix to install Boost to.
 This will later contain the directories `include` and `lib`.
    On systems using modules, we recommend to specify the toolset manually by additionally passing `--with-toolset=gcc` (or `intel`).

    Now run with the prefix of your choice: